Xenon-2/Futaba-Multiprotocol/README.md

 1 x Banggood iRangeX IRX4 Plus 2.4G CC2500 NRF24L01 A7105 CYRF6936 4 IN 1<br />
 1 x Sdcard module (Optional)<br />

-No source code will be available at the moment, just the binary to upload to arduino nano.
+No source code will be available at the moment, just the binary to upload to arduino nano.<br />

-Waiting to test Banggood IRangeX IRX4 LITE
+Waiting to test Banggood IRangeX IRX4 LITE.<br />

+**Hoping Banggood can create a IRangeX IRX4 with this system embended.**<br />
+**I know that many people are not able to do it by themselves.
+They deserve one.**<br />

 **Connection diagrams**<br />
 <pre>